 There has always been climate change, even before humans existed.
 A number of different factors contributed to it: Earth’s orbit around the sun, changes in solar activity, volcanic eruptions and many other natural factors.
 Increased emissions of greenhouse gases are the main cause of the rise in the global mean temperature of the last 50 to 60 years.
 In the context of the earth's history, natural factors cannot explain the extraordinarily rapid warming in the 20th century.

 A major El Niño event at the beginning of the year and very reduced sea ice cover at the north and south poles meant that 2016 held the new record for the warmest year since 1880.
 The global mean temperature was around 1.1°C above the pre-industrial value.
-The year 2018 is considered the fourth-warmest year on average globally.
-In Switzerland, 2016 was the eighth hottest year since records began.
-2018 is the new Swiss record year with a deviation of 1.5°C relative to the normal period 1981-2010.
+In Switzerland, 2018 and 2020 the warmest years on record since 1864 with a deviation of 1.5 °C relative to the normal period 1981-2010.

 So, why is it so cold on average in Switzerland?
 This is due to the relatively long winters and long nights.
 The main determining factor here, however, is the fact that Switzerland has a large proportion of high-altitude regions in the form of the Alps and the Jura region.
 By way of comparison: the annual mean temperature at the Zurich-Fluntern meteorological station is 9.3 °C, in Lugano 12.4°C, and on the Jungfraujoch -7.2°C for the same period.
 The Swiss mean temperature is a weighted mean from measurements taken at a number of stations.
 The weighting ensures that the differing levels of altitude are accounted for commensurately.

 Carbon dioxide (CO2) blocks terrestrial out-going thermal radiation, which makes CO2 a greenhouse gas.
 Moreover, CO2 is very long-lived, as it reacts with hardly any other gases in the atmosphere and is also not washed away by rain.
 These properties make CO2 the most significant factor in the warming of the earth, which we have now been measuring for some decades.
 In 2015, humans emitted a total of 36.2 billion tonnes of CO2.
 In comparison with the natural outputs of carbon dioxide by oceans, soils, plants and animals, this is a relatively small amount (about 3%).
 However, the main CO2 sinks - plants and oceans - are not able to compensate for the anthropogenic excess.
 The global concentration is therefore rising continually.
 In 2014, the magic threshold of 400 ppm (0.04%) was exceeded for the first time in millions of years.
-In the year 2018, the concentration did not fall below 400 ppm at any time.
-It is rising continuously.
+Also in the year 2020, this trend is ongoing despite the corona virus and associated consequences on mobility and world economy.
 Prior to industrialisation, the value remained at around 280 ppm over a period of 23 million years.
 New estimates, which the Intergovernmental Panel on Climate Change (IPCC) rated as reasonably reliable in their latest Assessment Report in 2013, indicate that the figure exceeded 400 ppm for short periods about 800,000 years ago.
 Continued unchecked carbon emissions would result in today's level being doubled (to around 800 ppm) by the year 2100.